tfia/ywt-server/README.md

 Environment variable `RUST_LOG` is used to set the log level.
 You can set it to `info`, `debug`, or `error`.
 If you don't set it, the app will use a default value of `info`.

+You can set the environment variables in your shell or in a `.env` file.
+The app will automatically load the environment variables from the `.env` file if it exists.

 Suppose the binary excutable you built is `ywt`, you can start the server by:

 ```text